 - Litigation settlements

 State taxation of out-of-state corporations is an area of particular concern for some corporations.
 In a test case with national implications, Saul Ewing represented a Delaware trademark protection company with no physical presence in Maryland in a dispute regarding Maryland state income taxes.

 For Multinational Corporations: Making Sense of Complex Tax Issues

-Saul Ewing's Tax Practice has more than 20 years of experience representing multinational corporations in issues including:
+Saul Ewing's Tax attorneys have more than 20 years of experience representing multinational corporations in issues including: